prtxz/prtxz/README.md

 - 🌱 I’m currently learning about Electronics and Communication as part of a Bachelor's degree
 - 💞️ I’m looking to collaborate on  projects related to Machine Learning models and front-end web development.
 - 📫 How to reach me: You can email me at prathiksha3707@gmail.com or contact me on Instagram at prtxz
-- ⚡ Fun fact: I love Cats, especially that cat which was dumb and fell from table.
+- ⚡ Fun fact: I love Cats, especially the dumb ones.

 <!---
 prtxz/prtxz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.